apigee/Sweetlime/Readme.md

 > OS X: ~/Library/Application Support/Sublime Text 3/Packages/

 ##Using
-Sweetlime is very intuitive.
+SweetLime is very intuitive.
 Bring up the command pallette (OS X: command + shift + p) and type Apigee to see the list of all possible options Sweetlime provides.

 ###Apigee: New Proxy
 to create a new proxy from scratch